frenetic-lang/frenetic/guide/09-WrapUp.md

 We have also written a number of papers that explain the theory, design and implementation of Frenetic in greater depth.
-A collection of all our key papers can be found, together with bibiographic information on the (Frenetic Publications page)[https://frenetic-lang.org/publications.php].
+A collection of all our key papers can be found, together with bibiographic information on the [Frenetic Publications page](https://frenetic-lang.org/publications.php).
 However, some of the highlights follow.

 #### [Frenetic: A Network Programming Language](http://frenetic-lang.org/publications/frenetic-icfp11.pdf)